-Turkey Run State Park
+Natural Areas: Turkey Run State Park

-Turkey Run State Park is one of Indiana’s most remarkable state parks.
+Turkey Run is one of Indiana’s most remarkable state parks.
 It is also very popular, which means that you are likely to have company – perhaps lots of it – even on less-travelled paths.
 Sugar Creek flows west through the park, dividing it into northern and southern sections.
 The south features an inn, cabins, pool, and so on.
 Rocky Hollow-Falls Canyon Nature Preserve lies north of the creek.
 Pedestrian access to the preserve is via an impressive suspension bridge, just north of the Nature Center.

 Don’t neglect the south side of Sugar Creek.
 Trail 6 follows the bottom of a spectacular canyon just west of the Inn, and in the process connects with Trail 7, a delightful path that skirts the base of a massive sandstone cliff and passes large hemlock trees.
 The Box Canyon and especially Gypsy Gulch along Trail 2 are definitely worth the effort.
 Even the relatively sedate portion of Trail 1 along the southern bank of Sugar Creek offers pleasant scenery and is home to large stands of Virginia bluebell in the spring.
 If pressed for time, consider saving Trails 8 and 10 (north side) for last; though both would be very good in other parks.

-North 39 52.942 West 87 12.116
+GPS: N 39 52.942 W 87 12.116

-Inn, cabins, nature center, campground, many other amenities.
+Inn, cabins, nature center, campground, many others

 Nearby Natural Areas